-a.
-Leadership, GOVERNANCE, and Societal Contribution RESULTS

-- (1) Leadership What are your RESULTS for SENIOR LEADERS' communication and engagement with the WORKFORCE, PARTNERS, and CUSTOMERS?
+- a.
+Leadership, GOVERNANCE, and Societal Contribution and climate change RESULTS - (1) Leadership What are your RESULTS for SENIOR LEADERS' communication and engagement with the WORKFORCE, PARTNERS, and CUSTOMERS?
 What are your RESULTS for KEY MEASURES or INDICATORS of SENIOR LEADERS' communication and engagement with the WORKFORCE, PARTNERS, and STUDENTS to DEPLOY your VISION and VALUES, encourage two-way communication, and create a focus on action?
 How do these RESULTS differ by organizational units and customer groups, as appropriate? - (2) GOVERNANCE What are your RESULTS for GOVERNANCE accountability?
 What are your RESULTS for KEY MEASURES or INDICATORS of GOVERNANCE and internal and external fiscal accountability, as appropriate? - (3) Law and Regulation What are your legal and regulatory RESULTS?
 What are your RESULTS for KEY MEASURES or INDICATORS of meeting and surpassing regulatory and legal requirements?
 How do these RESULTS differ by organizational units, as appropriate? - (4) Ethics What are your results for ethical behavior?
-What are your RESULTS for KEY MEASURES OF INDICATORS OF ETHICAL BEHAVIOR, breaches of ETHICAL BEHAVIOR, and STAKEHOLDER trust in your SENIOR LEADERS and GOVERNANCE?
+What are your RESULTS for KEY MEASURES OR INDICATORS OF ETHICAL BEHAVIOR, breaches of ETHICAL BEHAVIOR, and STAKEHOLDER trust in your SENIOR LEADERS and GOVERNANCE?
 How do these RESULTS differ by organizational units, as appropriate? - (5) SOCIETY What are your RESULTS for societal well-being and support of your key communities?
-What are your RESULTS for KEY MEASURES or INDICATORS of your societal contributions and support of your KEY communities?
+What are your RESULTS for KEY MEASURES or INDICATORS of your societal contributions and support of your KEY communities? - (6) CLIMATE CHANGE What are the results for leadership actions with respect to PLANET FRIENDLY INITIATIVES?

-Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 13-25).
+Terms in SMALL CAPS are defined in the Glossary of Key Terms (pages 12-23).